Querying and Writing Detections for Panther Audit Logs

 Audit logs can be leveraged to write powerful detections for generating alerts when an unusual or important action has been taken within Panther.

-In this article, we'll cover how to write a detection that alerts when a detection has been deleted.
+Let's write a detection that alerts when a detection has been deleted.

 def rule(event):